JulianRR/nPuzzle/README.md

 * [Cocos2d-Android](http://www.cocos2d-x.org/), used instead of AndEngine if this works on android 2.1.

 ## 4) Menu
-For now the menu will be a popup menu.
-The menu will be a navigation drawer if i decide to not make the app fullscreen.
+I decided to change the menu into a popup menu instead of a navigation drawer, because a navigation drawer does not work properly with a fullscreen app.

 Usefull classes:
 * [Popup menu](http://developer.android.com/reference/android/widget/PopupMenu.html), used to create a popup menu.
-* [Navigation drawer](https://developer.android.com/training/implementing-navigation/nav-drawer.html), used to make a navigation drawer.

 ## 5) End game
 A popup window will be used instead of a new activiy to congratulate the player on solving the puzzle.
 The popup window will be a bit transparent so the completed image will be visible.

 Usefull classes:
 * [PopupWindow](http://developer.android.com/reference/android/widget/PopupWindow.html)

 # Style guide